SherG/perpetual-elm/exampleSite/content/about.md

 <p></p>

-Our proprietary funding network was created by, and is maintained daily by, a New York City-based industry veteran with over 20 years of finance experience.
+Our proprietary funding network was created by, and is maintained daily by, a New York City-based veteran with over 20 years of finance experience.
 This allows us open the door to ultra-fast, simplified deals from some of the biggest -- and most highly rated -- names in finance.

 ### About our name